 |What is an Immunization Registry?||An Immunization Registry is a centralized state-specific database that gathers information about vaccines administered to a patient.|

-Once they are enrolled, Tebra facilitates the transmission of data between Tebra, IronBridge, and the state registry to ensure vaccination records are being sent correctly.
+Once the provider is enrolled with their state's Immunization Registry, Tebra facilitates the transmission of data between Tebra, IronBridge, and the state registry to ensure vaccination records are being sent correctly.

 After that, the provider is live and Tebra automatically updates IronBridge with the latest patient vaccination records each night, which is subsequently sent to the provider’s state registry.

 |Who is IronBridge?||IronBridge is a third-party vendor that Tebra uses to connect to each registry.
 This includes direct submission of vaccine information recorded for a patient.|